 Service: concept, training, video production

-Overview:The aim of the project was to teach young people in the Brussels suburbs how to make videos with a smartphone.
+Overview:the aim of the project was to teach young people in the Brussels suburbs how to make videos with a smartphone.
 Consequently, how to use this technique to represent theirselves and their neighbourhood in opposition to the stereotyped image propagated by mainstream media and politics.

-Result: the generous effort gave us the opportunity to present the project at the European Parliament on June 2017 and was selected as one of the best public initiatives at the 2017 Visit Brussels Awards.
+Result: the generous effort gave me the opportunity to present the project at the European Parliament on June 2017 and was selected as one of the best public initiatives at the 2017 Visit Brussels Awards.

 Case study 06: Doctors without audiovisual borders